EPFL-ENAC/enac-it4r-repo-python/README.md

 1. Generate the project: After providing all the necessary input values, Cookiecutter will generate the project based on the template.
 It will create a new directory with the generated project structure and files.

 1. Customize the project: Once the project is generated, you can navigate to the newly created directory and start customizing the project according to your requirements.
 You can modify files, add additional dependencies, configure settings, and make any other necessary changes.

-Please follow this [guide](https://enac-it4r-repo-python.readthedocs.io/en/latest/#) for more information on how to use this python tempate.
+1. Link your folder to your repository :

+    ```bash
+    git init
+    git remote add origin <repository-url>
+    ```